 To determine the tax-deductible portion of your gift, see IRS Publication 526, Charitable Contributions or visit with your tax advisor.

 I have a Charter Member sticker on my Member card.
 What does that mean?

 Charter Member status recognizes members who have supported the Museum without interruption since May 2003, the anniversary date of the grand opening of the current building.

 What are the requirements for becoming a volunteer?

 Volunteers must have a genuine interest in helping the Museum.
 An interest in art is an asset but an art background is not required.

 To start the process of becoming a Museum volunteer you must first complete the Museum’s volunteer application.

 Is there a volunteer orientation?

-Yes, the Volunteer Director hosts several volunteer orientation sessions per year.
-The orientation will review general information as well as train for safety and security procedures.
+Yes, the Volunteer Manager hosts volunteer orientation sessions which provide general information as well as training on safety and security procedures.